-Any in-year admission request (whether the child is already attending a Bradford District school or is new to the area) shall be co-ordinated by the local authority.
+Any in-year admission request (whether the child is already attending a Bradford LA school or is new to the area) shall be co-ordinated by the local authority for all community and VC schools as well as own admitting authorities who choose to be part of co-ordination.
 An 'In Year Common Application Form' is available from the Admissions Team or can be downloaded from the Bradford Council website and must be returned to the Admissions Team.
+Wherever possible and appropriate parents will be asked to apply through the online system from 2024/25

-For all applications, parents will be required to ask the Head of Year or a member of the Senior Leadership Team at the child's current school to complete Part Two of the application form.
-This section asks for information such as attendance, reasons for the transfer request and other factors which may have affect the child's education and therefore the suitability of a school place.
-The information provided by the current school will assist in determining whether the transfer request may require being dealt with under the Fair Access Protocol and/or by LA officers to determine whether the transfer request comes under one of the exceptions given below.
+For all paper applications, parents will be asked to speak to the child's current school to complete Part Two of the application form if a house move has not taken place.
+This section asks for information such as attendance, reasons for the transfer request and other factors which may have affected the child's education.
+The information provided by the current school will assist in determining whether the transfer request should be dealt with under the Fair Access Protocol and/or by LA officers to determine whether the transfer request comes under one of the exceptions given below.